niklaslang/scRNAseqVariantCalling/README.md

 **CAVE:** make sure you work with GATK version 3.8 since there are substantial syntax changes between versions 3.x and 4.x!

+The following steps vary greatly in terms of runtime and memory requirements.
+THE memory parameter specified at the very beginning of each script you provide you with a glimpse idea of the memory dimensions required for the respective steps.

 Analog to step 3, we provide recommend parallel propcessing for these (and all of the following) steps and provide two scripts, pp_gatk_n.sh and sc_gatk_n.sh, for each of the n steps.

 Again, you have to MAKE SURE that the input files, the pp_picard_n.sh as well as the sc_picard_n.sh for each step are ALL IN THE SAME FOLDER.